mit-ll-responsible-ai/hydra-zen/docs/source/overview.rst

 What is Hydra?
 --------------

 `Hydra <https://github.com/facebookresearch/hydra>`_ is a framework for elegantly configuring applications, such as a web app, and launching them from the commandline.
-It provides a specification for writing rich, yaml-serializable configurations for your code, and makes it simple to configure and launch instances of your application from the commandline using various launchers and parameter-sweeper plugins.
+It provides a specification for writing rich, yaml-serializable configurations for your code.
+It also makes simple the process of configuring and launching instances of your application from the commandline using various launchers and parameter-sweeper plugins.

 +----------------------------+------------------------------------------+-------------------------------------------------+
 | Configuration (yaml)       | Application                              | Launch with Overrides                           |